Compare & Save on Your Property Survey Today

 Listed Building Consent (LBC)

 When a building is listed there will be additional control over what changes can and can’t be made.
-The owner must apply for Listed Building Consent (LBC) before carrying out work that could affect the historic interest.
+The owner must apply for Listed Building Consent (LBC) before carrying out any work that could affect the historic interest.

-First, check with your local authority Conservation Officer whether consent is indeed required.
+First, check with your local authority Conservation Officer whether consent is required.
 If it is, apply for Listed Building Consent using the application on your local authority’s website.

 What Types of Work Do You Need Consent For on Grade II Listed Buildings?